BabyKangaroo117/Frugl-APP/LivingDocument.md

 __Major Features__:
 - A way to retrieve previous orders from the database.
 - Selecting fastest route to each store based on order.
-- Making Requests to store API's for item prices
+- Using webscrapers to collect grocery store data
 - Creation of log in screen.

 __Minor Features__: